Hey baby, do you want to lick my detox?

 I’m pretty sure this conversation has happened – probably this year, and probably in San Francisco.

 There are certain buzz words that catch on easily.
 Detoxification and Cleansing are two of them.
-Scoby, which is the starter, or “mother” for making Kombucha might not be hot yet, but give it a sec – it will eventually be on Gwyneth’s top 10 list.
+Scoby, which is the starter or “mother” for making Kombucha, might not be hot yet, but give it a sec – it’ll eventually be on Gwyneth’s top 10 list.

-But hear me out, because that trip to Africa might be jealous worthy, but the detox is bullshit.
+But hear me out, because that trip to Africa might be envy worthy, but the detox stuff is bullshit.